SwissDataScienceCenter/renku/docs/user/firststeps.rst

 .. warning::

    Do *not* make any edits to the code before the ``renku run`` command is finished.
-In oder to keep track of the outputs of your script, renku will automatically add the changes to ``git``.
+In order to keep track of the outputs of your script, renku will automatically add the changes to ``git``.
 If you want to modify your project while a ``renku`` command is executing, you should create a new branch.